0cjs/sedoc/8bit/conn/video.md

 #### References

+- From [JEITA規格検索結果][jeita] (scroll down; search doesn't work):
+  - [EIAJ CPR-1902 p.6][], Describes clearly television side and source side with separate tables, but refers to JIS C 5591 and EIAJ CPR-1201 (no longer available) for electrical details.
 - ja Wikipedia: [RGB21ピン].
 Includes a table with both JP-21 and SCART pinouts.
+- en Wikipedia: [Japanese RGB 21-pin connector][wp-en]
+  - Gives JP21 pintout table from TV point of view ("in" = source→display)
+  - Claims that the RGB signal is bidirectional and that Ys determines
+    direction: ≤.4V=out, ≥1-3V=in.
+This can't be verified from any other source.
 - [OLD Hard アナログ２１ピン][oh-a21]
 - [FM-77AV用TOWNSモニター接続アダプター][fmavtw].
 Cable to connect
   FM77 output to FM TOWNS monitor; [FM Towns Video pinout][towns] may